thurstinn/RP5-Console/README.md

 The process of building this console and setting it up can be complex, expensive, and time consuming.
 Not for the faint of heart.

-Keep battery installed but disconnected until prompted with the back casing removed and the battery disconnected, place console face down on a soft surface
+Keep battery installed but disconnected until prompted

+With the back casing removed and the battery disconnected, place console face down on a soft surface

 ATSAMD21E18A and ATMEGA32U4 ICs need USB bootloaders.
 ATMEGAs Leonardo bootloader can acquired and burned using an Arduino Nano in Arduino IDE

-ATSAMD21s Adafruit Trinket MO bootloader can be burned using a J-Link EDU mini in Microchip Studio There are online resources for help with this
+ATSAMD21s Adafruit Trinket MO bootloader can be burned using a J-Link EDU mini in Microchip Studio.
+There are online resources for help with this.
 You will need to make wire breakouts from the associated connectors for each device

 Connect the battery